 Prices vary depending on the time of year and the area you want to vist.
 Children under seven years old can always enter for free, though.
-There are several categories and three different visiting seasons that determine the Krka National Park.
+There are several categories and three different visiting seasons that determine the Krka National Park entry cost.

 If you get a ticket to all accessible land sites in the park (and you should, it’s the most popular ticket), it includes one visit to all Krka National Park sites on land.
 Your ticket will also include professional demonstrations and presentations at the main attractions, including the Burnum archaeological collection, ethno presentations at Skradinski Buk and Roski Slap, the Oziđana Pećina Cave, and all educational trails.

 When Is The Best Time To Visit Krka National Park?

-Although some sites may be closed through winter, Krka National Park is open all-year round.
+Although some sites may be closed through winter, the national park is open all-year round.
 Any time of the year is a good time to visit, as the various seasons show a different side of the park.

 Winter comes with beautiful snow cover, while spring brings wildflowers and fall fabulous foliage.
 Summer is arguably the best time to visit Krka, though, because this is when you can go swimming in the southern part of the park.

 What Time Does Krka National Park Open?

-Krka National Park is open every day of the year – with the exception of Dec 25 and 26, and the opening times vary at each entrance.
-It’s best to check the website directly, phone or email.
+Krka National Park is open every day of the year, with the exception of Dec 25 and 26.
+Note that the Krka National Park opening times vary at each entrance, so it’s best to check the website directly, phone or email.